 A recent survey indicated that 89 percent of American women purchase natural and organic personal care products.
 According to the Environmental Working Group (EWG) and not surprisingly, women are known to use more natural and organic personal care products than men and are exposed to more ingredients on a daily basis.
 On average, women utilize 12 products containing 168 unique ingredients every day.
 Male participants in this survey indicated that they use 6 products daily featuring 85 unique ingredients.

-How Have Women’s Tastes in Personal Care Products Changed Over The Years?
+How Have Women’s Fragrance Tastes Changed Over The Years?

 The cold hand of technology, improvements in global telecommunications and the explosive growth of the Internet make access to world events and knowledge about available organic and natural personal care products accessible via the simple click of a mouse.
 Complexities in preferences in personal care change within the blink of an eye.